clulab/tomcat-speech/README.md

     pip install -e .

+**Note for MacPorts users only**: `pip install torchtext` is broken, so we recommend running `sudo port install py-torchtext` to install `torchtext` system-wide, and when you create a virtual environment, have it inherit the system-wide packages with the `--system-site-packages` flag, like shown below:

+    python -m venv --system-site-packages path/to/venv

 ## Contents of the tomcat_speech directory.

 Under the `tomcat_speech` directory, we have a few subdirectories, described